Principle of Inclusion and Exclusion

 Find

-the number of integer solutions for the equation with
+the number of integer solutions for the equation

 .